 The history of Overnewton Castle

-In its almost 170 years of existence (to be celebrated in 2019!), Overnewton has been home to three families – the Taylors, the Carrs and the Nortons.
+In its 170 years of existence, Overnewton has been home to three families – the Taylors, the Carrs and the Nortons.

 The Taylor’s Tenure

-For the Scotsman, it was a case of right place, right time.
+For the Scotsman, it is a case of right place, right time.

-Travellers often stopped in the township on their way through to the Goldfields, leading to a new bridge, hotel and schools to be built in the town.
+Travellers often stop in the township on their way through to the goldfields, leading to the construction of a new bridge, hotel and schools in the area.

-Inspired by Scottish Baronial Castles, he added a two storyied wing, containing some 35 rooms – 7 bedrooms, libraries, a drawing room, kitchens and servant’s quarters, along with a Dairy & Butcher Shop and the private Billiard room, where he and his pals could sit, play games, smoke cigars and gossip.
-During the tour, Emma said she’d loved to have been a fly on the wall for some of these conversations – I felt inclined to agree!
+He adds a two storey wing, containing some 35 rooms – 7 bedrooms, libraries, a drawing room, kitchens and servant’s quarters, along with a Dairy & Butcher Shop and the private Billiard room.

-Taylor’s luck ran out shortly before he passed away – a drought hit the Australian farming industry hard and he lost much of his land.
-He died in 1903, six months before his heartbroken wife Helen would follow suit.
+Taylor’s luck runs out shortly before he passes away.
+A drought hits the Australian farming industry hard and he loses much of his land.

 The Nortons step in

-A house as old as Overnewton has done well to survive for as long as it has – it has seem some changes, such as the introduction of telephones, electricity and heating, not to mention Melbourne’s booming land prices.
+A house as old as Overnewton has done well to survive for as long as it has.

-Our tour guide Emma helps manage the property and told us that it takes a lot of money and maintenance to keep the house in one piece.
+Our tour guide Emma helps manage the property and tells us that it takes a lot of money and maintenance to keep the house in one piece.

 After the tour is completed, you can hang around the castle for a High or Devonshire tea.

-While it was more than enough food, there wasn’t really anything special about it – it was all pretty standard fair.
+While it is more than enough food, there isn’t really anything special about it.
+It’s all pretty standard fair.

-On the flip side, the glass of champagne we were offered was included in the price, I couldn’t fault the service and the setting is what really makes the event.
+On the flip side, the glass of champagne offered is included in the price, I can’t fault the service and the setting is what really makes the event.

-We were told proceeds go back into funding the maintenance of the house and I am completely okay with that – I think these old stately homes deserve to be taken care of and I can’t imagine it comes cheap.
-When you take all of this into equation, the price seems fair.
+I think these old stately homes deserve to be taken care of and I can’t imagine it comes cheap.
+When you take all of this into the equation, the price seems fair.

-So, in conclusion– come for the experience, rather than the high tea itself.
-I think if I were to return, I’d opt for the Devonshire – it was a much cheaper price and the scones were really nice.
+So, in conclusion–- come for the experience, rather than the high tea itself.
+I think if I were to return, I’d opt for the Devonshire as it is a much cheaper price and the scones at Overnewton are really nice.

-Overnewton Castle does hold regular events beyond weddings and high teas – everything from kids days, to films screenings.
+Overnewton Castle holds regular events beyond weddings and high teas – everything from “kids days”, to film screenings – and weddings!